module-federation/aegis-host/README.md

 - loaded from multiple network locations and repositories at runtime;
 - developed by multiple teams;
-- run together in a single process;
+- can run together in a single process;
 - can be reloaded at any time without restarting the process or interrupting other components running in the process;
 - are _not_ _installed_ on the server but _streamed_ over the network as needed.